shabaw/Lunartist-challenge/README.md

-# The server is only waiting you.
+# The server needs your help

-# Lunartist-challenge.
+# Lunartist-challenge
-Here you can post Sprite, tile, banner, icon, sound. that it makes me think of the galaxy, moon, werewolf
+Here you can post Sprite, tile, banner, icon, sound.
+Aything thats makes you think of "lunar", things like galaxy, moon, planets, eclipe etc. or anything that looks good enought to use in a server, doesnt have to be "lunar" themed.

-# The challenge.
+# The challenge

-We have to imagine a world with an ambience of color 'Purple and Dark', we need :
+We need :

-[0/1/+] Sound, Music
+Sound, Music
-[0/1/+] Sprite typeof(Weapon, ground, world-object)
+Different kinds of Sprites (equipment, ground, world-object, anything)
-[0/1/+] Monster Sprite [Bonus] Who he is ?
-Write it desc of your push request [0/1/+] Dungeon ( Only with sprite in this github repository  ) [_/1/_] Background for credit screen (You have to type like this[YourDiscordName/FuturIngameName: the feature your contributed to])
+Monster Sprite [Bonus] Is there any lore to this character?
+Write it desc of your push request Dungeon (If you use custom tiles/walls, send them) Background for title screen

-To contribute do a push request on the project with a folder : FolderNameIsYourDiscordName/withyourfiles
+To contribute message @ZeroTwo~chan!#6060 on discord along with your contribution.

-# Why should i contribute to
+# Why should i contribute?

-We are making our best to give you a nice server also im developper a not spriter, you could do better than i can ^^
+We are trying our best to give you a nice server and thats why we need all the help we can get. ^^

-The persons who contribute to the project should get the Donator Pass.
+The best contributions will earn a donator rank!